MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`password`** - **App Center password**<br>
 `string`.
 Required when `enableRun = true && credsType = inputs`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Visit https://appcenter.ms/settings/profile to set your password.
-It can accept a variable defined in build or release pipelines as '$(passwordVariable)'.
-You may mark variable type as 'secret' to secure it.
+Visit the [Visual Studio App Center](https://appcenter.ms/settings/profile) to set your password.
+It can accept a variable defined in build or release pipelines as `$(passwordVariable)`.
+You may mark variable type as `secret` to secure it.
 <!-- :::editable-content-end::: -->
 <br>